microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 Callable Stage
 ~~~~~~~~~~~~~~

-| Callables are generic function calls which can be invoked from any of the above
+| Callables are generic function calls which can be invoked from either raygeneration, closest-hit,
-| shader stages.
+| miss or callable shader stages.
 | Entry functions of this stage are annotated with **[shader("callable")]** in HLSL source.
-| Such entry functions return void and accept exactly one argument.
+| Such entry functions must return void and accept exactly one argument.
 First argument must be an inout
 | variable of user defined structure type.
 | For example: